 By Staff writer State Farm™ Employee

-According to the IRS, if an employer offers a SEP plan, it must be available to all employees who are at least 21 years old and who have worked for the company for three of the preceding five years.
+A SEP plan must be available to all employees who are at least 21 years old and who have performed services for the employer for three of the preceding five years.
 Employers have the option to offer the plan to more people; for example, all employees with at least one year of service.

 The employer can deduct all of the contributions made to the plan, and it is not considered to be taxable income to the employees (although employees will owe taxes when they take withdrawals from their accounts).
 Any investment earnings are tax-deferred until withdrawal, too.